 Before you choose the payment methods available on your Shopify store, make sure to learn about the availability of each method in your country and how it fits with your Shopify pricing plan.
 Also, beware of certain fees that may apply when choosing a certain provider, including the fees associated with your bank account.
 Only browse providers who accept payments online.

 One of the simplest ways to charge money from your customers when you sell online is to activate Shopify Payments, which is a cool direct service offered by the platform.
-It will not only eliminate possible crashes of third-party payment providers, but it’s also a great way to centralize all your transactions.
+It will not only eliminate possible crashes of third-party payment providers, but it’s also a great way to centralise all your transactions.

 If you have a shop with a physical location too, you can also enable manual payments.
 By creating a manual payment, you allow the customers to get their order and pay for it on delivery.
 Their order will appear as processed, but unpaid, and you will manually check it as complete once the money is in your bank account.